6 At-Home Natural Remedies To Soothe Pink Eye

 When pink eye needs medical attention

-Ultimately, pink eye should clear up on its own over time and shouldn’t be cause for concern.
+Can your body get rid of pink eye on its own?
+Most times, yes.
+Ultimately, pink eye should clear up on its own over a week or two and shouldn’t be cause for concern.
 However, if you are experiencing loss of vision, blurred vision, or sensitivity to light, it is vital that you see your doctor as soon as possible to make sure there is no damage to your cornea or other areas of your eye.

 Pink eye can happen to any one of us.
 But struggling with constant, recurring instances of pink eye is not normal.
 Whether it is caused by allergies, bacterial, or viral infections, chronic pink eye is a sign that your health could use a little TLC.